Hello, I’m Jen. I’m a writer and mama.

 - Being in nature is when I feel most connected to the divine, and am reminded of the true magic of the universe

-If you’re interested in learning more about creativity and writing, or getting peeks into my creative process, you might like to join us here.
+If you’re interested in learning more about how I juggle writing and motherhood, or getting peeks into my creative process, you might like to join us here.